March 20, 2020

 Now unless you're into genetic coding of virii you probably didn't bother to wade through the five 'grafs above.
 I just showed them to show that the discovery seems to have come from credible research.

 But then something else happened: The above excerpt was from a "pre-print" version of the paper.
-And as soon as it appeared, the team that authored the paper pulled back, saying
+And as soon as it appeared in "pre-print," the team that did the research withdrew their paper.
+That sometimes happens, when early reviewers find a major error.
+In that case the authors will say so.
+But here's the ONLY explanation these authors gave for withdrawing their paper:

 “It was not our intention to feed into the conspiracy theories…we appreciate the criticisms… and will get back with a revised version.”

 Isn't that fabulous?
-Scream "raaaaacism" and everyone dives for the exits.
+Scream "raaaaacism" and everyone dives for cover.
 Honest research results are trashed, buried, because the communist Chinese government doesn't like the findings.

-Yep, that's how honest science is supposed to work, eh?
+That's how honest science is supposed to work, right?

 So, citizen, you're instructed to disregard the "uncanny similarity" paper.
 Cuz...well, there's a very good reason.
-And as soon as the Chinese government comes up with it, we'll tell you.
+And as soon as the Chinese government comes up with it, they'll tell you.

 0 Comments: